KidElectric/dlc_protocol/README.md

 1. Import DLC docker from dockerhub and make a singularity image

-	1. Log into PSC using ssh (described above)
+	1. Log into server using ssh (described above)

 	1. Load singularity: module load singularity